RJODRISCOLL/rjodriscoll.github.io/_posts/2020-6-7-LSTM-Forcast.md

 Before I describe more complex neural network architectures it is important to define a more basic neural network.
 Neural networks  describe a range of algorithms inspired by the biological structure of human neurons.
 A network will consist of hundreds or thousands of simple, interconnected processing nodes, which are associated with weights which are continually adjusted in the training process to derive outputs.

 A primary limitation of standard neural network models is their limited ability to process sequential, time-series data.
 This is where recurrent neural networks (RNN) come in.
 RNN models can learn from sequences of data (i.e. time series) so that each sample can be assumed to be dependent on previous ones.
-The name 'recurrent' is given because they perform the same task for every element of a sequence, allowing the current prediction to be modelled on the previous outputs.
+The name 'recurrent' describes a 'loop' within the network architecture which allows information to persist.RNNs were designed to that effect using a simple feedback approach for neurons where the output sequence of data serves as one of the inputs.
+However, long term dependencies can reduce predictive accuracy due to vanishing gradients and difficulties in modelling variables far back in the sequence.

-Long term short memory neural networks (LSTM) build on RNNs and allow a network to retain long-term dependencies at a given time from many timesteps before.
-RNNs were designed to that effect using a simple feedback approach for neurons where the output sequence of data serves as one of the inputs.
-However, long term dependencies can make the network untrainable due to the vanishing gradients and difficulties in modelling variables far back in the sequence.
-LSTM is designed precisely to solve that problem.
+Long term short memory neural networks (LSTM) build on RNNs and allow a network to retain long-term dependencies

 A more detailed summary of recurrent neural networks and LSTM can be found [here](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714).